2,5-Dimethoxy-4-ethylamphetamine: Use and effects

+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists DOET's dose as 2 to 6 mg orally and its duration as 14 to 20 hours.
+In experience reports of DOET at doses of 1 to 7 mg orally in different individuals, 1 mg produced relaxation but no psychedelic effects; 2.5 mg produced both open- and closed-eye visuals; 4 mg produced mood-energizing effects but very little or no hallucinogenic effect; 6 mg produced sensory enhancement, rich closed-eye visuals, and no open-eye visual movement; and 7 mg produced strong feelings with themes of love, eroticism, and divinity, openness, not much visually, closed-eye visuals, and body load symptoms.
+There was considerable variation between individuals in terms of subjective effects.
+Shulgin has described both DOET and DOM as being effective antidepressants at lower doses and DOET as being a cognitive enhancer at modest doses.
+DOET, also known as Hecate, is one of Shulgin's "ten classic ladies", a series of methylated DOM derivatives.

 In a 1968 clinical trial, DOET at an oral dose of 1.5 mg (as the hydrochloride salt) produced mild euphoria and enhanced self-awareness, but no hallucinogenic effects (in terms of perceptual distortions or hallucinations/open-eye visuals), marked behavioral changes, or intellectual impairment.
 Other reported effects included feeling high, feelings of insight, feelings of pleasantness, body image awareness, impatience, slight difficulty concentrating, talkativeness, racing thoughts, mild closed-eye visuals, time dilation in some, feeling alert, and feeling "washed out" after the drug.
 Some of the effects of DOET in the study resembled those of dextroamphetamine, including talkativeness, euphoria, and feeling alert.
 The subjective effects began 1 to 1.5 hours after dosing, peaked around 3 to 4 hours after administration, and the duration was about 5 to 6 hours.
 Pupil dilation was also observed, but there were no marked changes in heart rate or blood pressure.
 There were also changes on cognitive tests of association and serial learning.
 The effects of DOET were similar to those of low doses of DOM (2.7–3.3 mg) but DOET appeared to be more potent (with 2.0 mg DOM being indistinguishable from placebo).